 - Representing KDE at an event – We are always in need of people to represent KDE at conferences, local meetings, etc. All you need is a passion for using KDE and the right materials.
 You provide the passion, we'll provide the rest!
 Check out this section to download all the material you'll need to give a lecture or host a booth at an event.

-There are a huge number of things going on within the Promo team.
+There are usually many things going on within the Promo team.
 The wiki has become our home for keeping track of things and storing relevant information.
 Everything that doesn't fit into one of the 3 activities listed above can be found in one of the following areas:

 - Communication guidance – Read helpful tips on articulating our software brands, describing our underlying technologies, engaging the press, and more.